-Although the towns of both Lancha Plana and Comanche are long gone, today, nearly half a million people enjoy the Comanche Recreation Area to camp, fish and engage in various water sports.
+Although the towns of both Lancha Plana and Camanche are long gone, today, nearly half a million people enjoy the Camanche Recreation Area to camp, fish and engage in various water sports.

-The historical marker is located on the north short of the Comanche Reservoir, one mile west of County Line Bridge on Lancha Plana Buena Vista Road.
+The historical marker is located on the north short of the Camanche Reservoir, one mile west of County Line Bridge on Lancha Plana Buena Vista Road.

 Amador County was one of the most productive of the “Mother Lode” counties.
 The mine shafts were reported to be among the deepest in the world.
 Mining continues in select areas today.
 The eastern slope of Amador County begins at Kirkwood’s historic stage stop known today as the Kirkwood Inn.
 The relatively narrow county is aligned between the Mokelumne and Cosumnes rivers and roughly follows an important emigrant trail route.
 Gold rush camps and boomtowns abound in the history of the area.
 Amador County is also recognized for its dozens of vineyards and wineries.